usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert](http://i.imgur.com/CGJ67gv.gif)

+- If your `ls -l` ends with a `+` on any permission (e.g. `drwxrwxrwx+`), then the file or directory has extended permissions (ACL).
+[ACLs can add or remove permissions](https://serverfault.com/questions/227852/what-does-a-mean-at-the-end-of-the-permissions-from-ls-l#comment1127261_227855), meaning someone can have permissions even though the file is "000+".
 - "rc" stands for ["run commands"](https://en.wikipedia.org/wiki/Run_commands).
 It doesn't really make sense now.
 - ["If your daemon is spawning children that become zombies, you have a bug"](https://stackoverflow.com/a/16944931/1558430)
 - Convert youtube to mp3 without relying on anyone else: get `youtube-dl` from pip (`sudo pip install -U youtube-dl`), NOT your package manager.
 Then get the file with `youtube-dl -x --embed-thumbnail --audio-format mp3 https://www.youtube.com/watch?v=foobarbazqux`.